 - Applied Psychological Science Solutions (APSS)

-CASRA’s interdisciplinary effort and success is documented in many publications, funded projects, international collaborations and software products that have been installed in more than seventeen countries at over 600 airports worldwide.
+CASRA’s interdisciplinary effort and success is documented in many publications, funded projects, international collaborations and software products that have been installed in more than 40 countries at more than 900 airports and other sites worldwide.